unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 Group exercise - Create Impact Map For a Goal
 -----------------
-Pick goal "Reduce reliance on a single channel (5-10% messages not email, click rates ok") and create an Impact Map for it.
+Pick goal "Reduce reliance on a single channel (5-10% messages not email, click rates OK") and create an Impact Map for it.

 Actors: